President TV One & CLEO TV

 Michelle Rice, was named President of TV One and CLEO TV in October 2020.
 Previously, Rice served as General Manager since 2017.
 She will continue to have oversight of all business, operational and creative aspects for both networks.

 Rice shepherded the development and launch of TV One’s new sister network, CLEO TV, an aspirational lifestyle and entertainment TV network serving Millennial and Gen X women of color that launched in January 2019.
 Since its launch, Rice has successfully leveraged relationships to expand distribution of CLEO TV on AT&T, Charter, Comcast, and Verizon’s platforms.
 Under her leadership, TV One solidified its first vMVPD distribution deal with Philo TV and has continued to grow its distribution footprint.
 She has also played a pivotal role in working with strategic partners like the NAACP to create linear and digital content campaigns in response to a myriad of political and social issues that profoundly impact communities of color.

-Prior to her promotion, Rice served as the Executive Vice President of Content Distribution and Marketing.
-As head of the department, Rice led development of distribution strategy and handled national accounts negotiations with all the major multichannel video programming distributors (MPVDs) to increase and maximize TV One’s content distribution opportunities on mobile, linear and non-linear distribution platform.
+She was previously Executive Vice President of Content Distribution and Marketing for TV One, where she developed distribution strategies and handled national accounts negotiations with major multichannel video programming distributors (MPVDs) to increase and maximize TV One’s content distribution opportunities on mobile, linear and non-linear distribution platforms.
 She also handled domestic and international program sales and distribution for the network.
-Rice joined TV One in January 2004 as vice president of distribution strategy and operations.
-In March 2005 she was named a senior vice president and in February 2007 she was named an executive vice president.